AleksBL/siesta_python/README.md

 # siesta_python
-Siesta, transiesta, tbtrans...... without touching the terminal
+Siesta, tbtrans...... without touching the terminal

 ### But how does it work?